 #2 – Where You Want the Eye to Go

-An argument could be made that the wall you immediately look at, is whichever wall you paint as the feature wall (provided it’s visible from the doorway).
+An argument could be made that the wall you immediately look at, is likely whichever wall you paint as the feature wall (provided it’s visible from the doorway).

 If “opposite of the doorway” doesn’t suit you, or it’s not an interesting wall, choose the living room wall that you would prefer the attention go to.